Safety and privacy guidelines for Nest cameras and Nest Hello

 Install your camera properly:

-- Nest Hello video doorbell: If you’re attaching the included wedge to the wall plate, make sure it is attached securely.
+- Nest Hello video doorbell: If you’re attaching the included wedge to the wall plate, make sure that it is attached securely.
 If the camera falls, it could potentially cause harm.

 Data protection and privacy laws in your country may impose some responsibilities on you and your use of a Nest camera.
 You, not Nest, are responsible for ensuring that you comply with any laws that may apply to the use of a Nest camera.